 Bullying is a subject I take very seriously, for my own reasons.
 There is no excuse for this abhorrent behavior.
 Bigotry and the ability/desire to bully are not things that are inherent to human nature; these are not things you are born with.
 They are taught, and are handed down from generation to generation.
 For example, I can still recall my earliest memory of racism.
 I was coloring a picture in kindergarten.
 The drawing was of a mother and her child in a kitchen.
 I wanted variety, so I made the child African, and left the mother caucasian.
 It didn’t even occur to me that this could be a problem.
 The teacher pointed out, “Well then, that can’t be the child’s mother.”
 I just looked at her, confused.
 Then she stammered after a minute that it was okay.

 Though bigotry and bullying behavior need to be eradicated, our work is definitely cut out for us.
 Senator Al Franken stated:

 “Bullying is a deadly serious and all too frequent part of school life.
 And tragically, it’s often ignored by teachers or administrators.
 This needs to change.”

 To those currently facing debilitating harassment, I simply say this: Being of rather smallish stature, I grew up being bullied both outside and inside the home.
 Growing up was extremely difficult for me.
 But I endured, and it got better.
 You can survive, you can have a voice.
 You can find your way, it just takes time.
-Unfortunately, some things cannot be conquered- they have to be endured.
-Some times in your life simply have to be endured.
+Unfortunately, some things cannot be conquered—they have to be endured.
+There are times in your life that simply have to be endured.
 But there is always another side, the other end of the tunnel.
 And even if you can’t see the light, it is there, just waiting.
-Hold on, stay strong…because it gets better.

 Source: It Gets Better Project™